exhum0/exhum0/README.md

 1. [Factory Revolt](https://rave.bz/gJSS0X)

-- Radical left, anti-war trash metal/hardcore project.
+- Radical left, anti-war thrash metal/hardcore project.
 For a long time, due to censorship, it was not possible to publish music on streaming platforms.